How we support families

 Please fill in the secure ALN Enquiry / Referral form below if you would like specific help and advice for your child.
 One of our trained advisers will send you a reply by email or if required refer you to the casework service.
 We aim to provide you with the relevant information within five working days.
 Please read our Privacy Statement before completing.

-Professionals contacting on behalf of families should encourage families where possible to self-refer.
-When referring they must have the parent’s explicit consent.
+Professionals contacting on behalf of families should support families to self-refer.
+If a parent is unable to self-refer professionals must have the parent’s explicit consent to complete a referral on their behalf.
 Professionals can also contact for general information and advice.

-You can either refer in using the downloadable Professional Referral Form or by completing the secure online referral form below:
+You can refer by completing the secure online referral form below:

 We also work with schools, colleges Local Authorities and other agencies to help them develop positive relationships with parents.
 We are happy to provide information sessions and information points for schools and colleges.
 See our training pages for further information.